IJIS-SI-IoTSec/IJIS-SI-IoTSec.github.io/index.md

 Authors should prepare their manuscripts according to the "Instructions for Authors" guidelines outlined at the journal website: [http://www.springer.com/computer/security+and+cryptology/journal/10207](http://www.springer.com/computer/security+and+cryptology/journal/10207)

+Note that the journal sets no page limit, although we encourage authors to keep their submissions to a length that's in the ballpark of the accepted articles (unless there are special reasons to submit something longer), i.e., less than 30 pages, in order to expedite the review process.

 All papers will be peer-reviewed, by following a regular reviewing procedure.

 Authors are requested to submit their original manuscript via the online submission system.
 Note that article type 'S.I. : IOT Security and Privacy' must be selected on the system in order to be considered for this special issue.